Magnet and Specialty Programs

 All magnet applications must be submitted electronically.
 A separate application must be submitted for each child desiring admission to a magnet program for the 2024-2025 school year.

-Families of current NNPS students seeking magnet admission for the 2024-2025 school year, must submit the magnet application using their ParentVUE account and the online registration option.
+Families of current NNPS students seeking magnet admission for the next school year, must submit the magnet application using their ParentVUE account and the online registration option.
 If you need help accessing your ParentVUE account or setting up a ParentVUE account, please contact your child's school.

 If your child is not currently enrolled in NNPS, you must submit an external application.